Straight from the Horse’s Mouth: 10 Wild Spanish Expressions That Speak of Animals

 It might be time to add a little animal flavor to your Spanish.

-We mean it’s time to learn some Spanish idioms involving animals.
+It’s time to learn some Spanish idioms involving animals.
 And luckily for you, we’re about to let the cat out of the bag on the animal-related expressions you’ll actually hear Spanish speakers using.

 10 Slick Spanish Expressions Involving the Fiercest of Fauna